XrXr/xrxr.github.io/content/post/my-compiler.md

 Thinking back, the reason I didn't find a job was probably that I started searching too late.
 Most companies have filled their internship quota by the time I started looking.
 It turned out that resentment wasn't a very effective fuel for me.
 I would put in an hour of work every day, even though I basically had nothing else to do.
-I wanted to build the compiler from the scratch as much as possible, and there were a lot of problems I had to focus and think about for extended periods of time.
-Watching Youtube videos and playing games is much easier to do than thinking hard.
+I wanted to build the compiler from scratch as much as possible, and there were a lot of problems I had to focus and think about for extended periods of time.
+Watching YouTube videos and playing games is much easier to do than thinking hard.

 As much as I wanted to force myself to work on a project so I can impress potential employers, not much work was done